This HTML version of

 b_uniform = Euro(xrange(0, 101)) b_uniform.Remove(50) b_uniform.Normalize()

-I removed the sub-hypothesis that x is 50%, but it doesn’t
+I removed the sub-hypothesis that x is 50%, because if

-def SuiteLikelihood(suite, data): total = 0 for hypo, prob in suite.Items(): like = suite.Likelihood(hypo, data) total += prob * like return total
+def SuiteLikelihood(suite, data): total = 0 for hypo, prob in suite.Items(): like = suite.Likelihood(data, hypo) total += prob * like return total

 If you think about the computation performed by